What stations provide access to UNC Charlotte?

 On campus, Niner ParaTransit provides scheduled and on-demand disability transport for those with mobility impairments who are registered for the service.
 Designated pick-up and drop-off locations are located all around campus as close as possible to accessible building entrances.
 For more information, visit the Parking and Transportation Services websites.

 How much will it cost for students, faculty and staff to use light rail?

-The cost to students will be $25 per semester for unlimited use of the CATS light rail, trolley, STS, local bus routes and express bus routes including the Airport Connector.
+The cost to students will be $25 per semester for unlimited use of the CATS light rail, trolley, Special Transportation Service (STS), local bus routes and express bus routes including the Airport Connector.
 The cost will be included in students’ Miscellaneous Transportation Service Charge.

 Faculty and staff members can opt in and purchase the service for $75 per year.

 Access technology has been embedded into the new 49er ID cards.
 To ride light rail, students and employees with an access pass can simply tap their 49er ID card at contactless readers installed in each rail car when boarding and again when they disembark.

 For CATS buses, individuals with an access pass can tap their 49er ID card on the contactless reader on the fare box when they enter the bus.

 How will campus buses be affected by light rail?

 Niner Transit, the campus transit system, is all new for 2017-18.
 Campus transit will extend hours to include late night, weekend and summer service.
 You can catch a campus bus 21 hours during weekdays and 18 hours on the weekends.

 Niner Campus Bus Service will have stops at the UNC Charlotte Main Station approximately every eight minutes during peak hours.
 For access to campus from the J.W.
 Clay/UNC Charlotte Station, a campus bus is available at the CRI parking deck.
 Download the UNCCNextRide app to get live bus tracking.
 More information is available at the Parking and Transportation Services website.